The first project of Oakland’s Jack London Square Redevelopment

 The 66 Franklin project, encompassing a full block area, is centrally located in the Jack London Redevelopment project development area on the Oakland waterfront.
-It is the first project of the Jack London Square Redevelopment.

 The former Haslett Warehouse, now known as 66 Franklin, was originally constructed in 1926 for the Lawrence Company.
 A third of the building’s east end facing Webster Street was demolished to make way for construction of the trans-estuary tube over to Alameda.
 The Port of Oakland remodeled the remaining portion of the old warehouse into a “modern’ office and restaurant complex in 1959.
 The original façade was cladded over with metal siding and aluminum windows, destroying its architectural character.